-Mutations in the CFTR gene cause the protein to be made incorrectly (or not at all), which means that salt is not trafficked properly.
-This results in the buildup of thick, sticky mucus in different tissues and organs.
+Cystic fibrosis (CF) is a disease caused by mutations in the CFTR gene, which lead to irregularities in how salt and water flow in and out of cells.
+This ultimately results in the buildup of thick, sticky mucus in different tissues and organs.
 In the lungs, this mucus makes breathing more difficult, and patients more susceptible to respiratory infections.

 What is a CT scan?

-A CT scan uses a series of X-rays from multiple angles to build a three-dimensional image of bones, blood vessels, and soft tissues within the body.
-The test involves more radiation than a standard X-ray.
+A CT scan uses a series of X-rays from multiple angles to build a three-dimensional image of the body’s bones, blood vessels, and soft tissues.
+The scan usually takes about 30 minutes, and can be performed at hospitals or clinics.

-How are CT scans used to diagnose CF?
+How CT scans are used in CF

 Cystic Fibrosis News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis, or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.